AGontcharov/Rivals.GG/README.md

 sudo npm install
 mysql -u root -p < init.sql
 ```
-Next provide a config.json file in the root directory with the necessary crendentials.
+Next provide a **config.json** file in the root directory with the necessary crendentials:

-config.json:

 ```sh
 {